 - SOC 2113-Introduction to Sociology.
 This course is designed to give the student an introduction to sociology and its development.
 Emphasis is placed on how culture is built and how customs and behavior patterns are developed and the functions and importance of social institutions.
-(3,3,0) - 5OC 2133-Social Problems.
+(3,3,0) - SOC 2133-Social Problems.
 A study of the nature, scope, and effects of the social problems of today and the theoretical preventive measures to alleviate them.
 Course includes such problems as unemployment, urbanization, crime, juvenile delinquency, alcoholism, drug addiction, and disaster; family problems include the aged, mentally ill, and retarded.
 Field trips to more fully acquaint students with social problems.
 (3,3,0) - SOC 2143-Marriage and Family.
 A course designed to analyze current problems in courtship, engagement, and early years of marriage and identify the factors that contribute to success and happiness in marriage.
-(3,3,0) - SOC 2163-Introduction to Social Work.
-A survey of the history and contemporary development of social work to other social problems; parent/child welfare, aging, family needs, juvenile delinquency, etc. (3,3,0) - SOC 2213-Introductory Anthropology.
+(3,3,0) - SOC 2213-Introductory Anthropology.
 A survey of major fields and basic principles in the comparative study of mankind.
 (3,3,0)